 The countries in Africa that weren’t colonized

 Prior to the 18th century, Britain, Portugal and France were the three imperial powers that dominated the landscape of Africa for many centuries.
 However, as European nations attained greater knowledge of the continent, so did the number and presence of imperial powers from Europe increase.
 Africa became a very attractive region.
 Europeans would start scrambling for greater access to the continent’s vast valuable raw materials.
-Some European nations even felt it was their sacred duty to “civilize” the continent as well as convert the Africans.
+Some European nations even felt it was their sacred duty to “civilize” the continent as well as convert the continent to Christianity.

-Toward the end of the 19th century, European powers came together at at a conference in Berlin to carve up the African continent.
+Toward the end of the 19th century, European powers came together at a conference in Berlin to carve up the African continent.
 Europeans agreed to abide by a set of rules that would prevent them from entering into an open confrontation with one another in Africa.
 For example, what is now modern day Congo, a vast rainforest region in central Africa, became the personal property of King Leopold II of the Belgians.
 France and Britain each owned close to one-fourth of the territory of Africa.
 By the beginning of the 20th century, more than 90% of the continent had become the colonies of many European nations.

 However, there were a couple of countries in Africa that were never colonized.
 Those countries were Liberia in West Africa and Ethiopia in East Africa.
 Minus the few periods when those countries were invaded and occupied by foreign nations, the two countries that we about to explore remained largely independent for many centuries.
 The question that begs to be answered is: What were some of the reasons why imperial powers at the time never colonized those two countries, i.e. in the sense of being ruled from overseas?